 Lots of guides and tutorials leave marketing to the end, once your site etc is all up and running but this can be a really bad thing to do.

-Instead, it can be much better to not only have a marketing strategy in place before you start building your site but even start marketing your business before launching.
+Instead, it can be much better to not only have a marketing strategy in place before you start building your site but even start marketing your online store before launching.

 This is because you can start building buzz around your site and get people interested in buying your product, which if you collect email addresses and grow a social media following can result in you generating sales from day one.